ESO Chronological Timeline Guide - Best Way to Play the Story and Avoid Spoilers

 • Seasons of the Worm Cult Part 2 - The conclusion to the 2025 adventure, venturing into Eastern Solstice to face the Worm Cult's final threat and complete the year-long storyline.

-Useful Tips for Adventuring
+Useful Tips for Adventuring in ESO

 In order to focus on your journey and in order to not get confused or side-tracked, here's a couple of useful tips which will help you in being more efficient in your chronological journey through Tamriel.